snowbanana12345/ip/docs/README.md

 Add a deadline : deadline
 Mark a task as done : done
 Delete a task : delete
-Exit the programme : exit
+save the current task list to file : save load a saved file : load list tasks on a certain take : list-by-late find all task items containing a certain phrase : find Exit the programme : exit

 ### Feature 1
 Listing out recorded tasks:

 ## Usage
 list